Toxicity Monitors On-line and laboratory analysis techniques

 Toxicity covers a wide range of possible contaminants, and it is possible for us to measure it with a variety of different techniques.
 We can use respirometry rates to determine negative effects on life-forms, hence the inclusion of our RespSys system below. bbe-Moldaenke specialise in algal monitors, and have on-line and cuvette systems for algal detection and differentiation.

 bbe-Moldaenke also offer specialised Toxicity monitors using live detection by monitoring fish activity, or by monitoring the activity of daphnia.
 Toxicants of different characteristics such as pesticides, herbicides, chlorinated hydrocarbons, heavy metals etc. can affect a cell’s integrity and membrane function or cell respiration.
-We are also able to offer analysers from LAR including the Lar NitriTox analyser.

 The bbe Algae Toximeter continuously monitors water for the presence of toxic substances.
 Standardised algae are mixed with the sample water and the instrument detects the photosynthetic activity of the algae.
 Damage to the algae, caused e.g. by herbicides, causes a reduction in algae activity and activates an alarm above a predefined threshold.